-Proper care for an anthurium (Anthurium andraeanum) keeps this flowering perennial growing strong.
-Anthurium grows outdoors in tropical climates and as a container plant in cooler locations.
+Proper care for an anthurium (Anthurium andraeanum, USDA zones 11-12) keeps this flowering perennial growing strong.
+Anthurium grows outdoors in sub-tropical and tropical climates and as a container plant in temperate and cooler climates.
 Known for their bright, heart-shaped flowers, anthurium can't tolerate direct sun but thrive with proper drainage in bright, indirect sunlight.
 With easy care and maintenance, anthurium adds color and beauty to your home and flower garden for years to come.

 Anthurium Growing Basics

-Anthuriums are native to the tropics and grow outdoors in U.S. Department of Agriculture plant hardiness zones 10 and 11.
-They can also grow as houseplants or in outdoor container gardens in other U.S zones as long they're planted in pots with proper drainage.
+Anthuriums are native to the tropics and grow as perennials in U.S. Department of Agriculture plant hardiness zones 11 and 12.
+They can also grow as houseplants or in outdoor container gardens in other hardiness zones as long they're planted in pots with proper drainage.
 If grown as an outdoor plant outside its hardiness range, an anthurium must be brought indoors during cold weather or it will perish outside.

 Plant anthuriums in a mix of equal parts perlite, pine bark and peat moss.
 When the roots are established and fill the pot, transfer to a larger container.
 Anthuriums have no serious disease or insect problems other than those that commonly afflict potted plants growing indoors.